Stroto/SimpleTodo/README.md

 * [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:
+The following **additional** features could be done to improve app functionality:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] App can support multiple lists and interchange between each one.
+* [ ] Could allow user to make sure they want to delete an item from the list.

 ## Video Walkthrough